Chapter 1 General Principles

 Chapter 7 Supplementary Provisions

-33. The Directions shall be implemented after being approved by the administrative meeting
+33. Any formulation, revision, or deletion of the Directions must be approved by the administrative meeting of the Library.